OliviaJane

 With the intension of living a more sustainable life, less dependent on corporations, slave labor and fossil fuels, we must also talk about ways to be environmentally conscious AND budget friendly.
 Many "zero waste" websites are marketing expensive items and we really need to gear our attentions towards self-reliance instead, such as, learning what products can be easily made at home and opting to find items 2nd handed or borrowing from a friend.
 (More resources on this shared at the end)

 There are 5 kinds of wealth : Financial wealth (money), Social wealth (status, relationships & connections), Time wealth (freedom), Physical wealth (health), and finally Spiritual wealth (emotional, mental, soul health).
 Our relationships to these types of wealth can impact our access and ability to live a life that aligns with our values, or even the time to know what our values are.
-I want to mention here early on that it is absolutely large corporations and the undustrial military complex that is responsible for much of the waste, but we must also empower ourselves on the individual level.
+I want to mention here early on that it is absolutely large corporations and the industrial military complex that is responsible for much of the waste on Earth, but we must also empower ourselves on the individual level.
 As the consumers we still have power to direct change and demand more from corporations.

 This has been a particularly heavy few years as wounds from our past and present are surfacing, we are meant to feel through this deeply.
 I have taken a long pause from writing because I have been learning a lot from talking less and listening more.
 I have been listening to the voices of more marginalized and vulnerable populations.
-While I plan to continue down this path of listening, I have been inspired to share this message of intersectionality that has been heavy on my mind for the last 5 months.
+While I plan to continue down this path of listening, I have been inspired to share this message of intersectionality that has been heavy on my mind for the last years.
 I hope that whomever reads this will find inspiration, and learn more ways to take part in the great changes unfolding, towards a world that is more equal, more just, more loving, more free and compassionate for all living beings.

 In case there are any confusions about "non-human rights" in the title, I am talking about our fellow other animals.
 Humans are animals too and to keep "human" and "animal" separate in our minds is a dangerous construct.